 We approached and landed in Dulles, and had to wait a few minutes to get to our parking spot.

-He would go somewhere else, and when I went there, he would have returned to the first place, and so on, until we finally met (back then I didn’t have a smart phone or a data plan).
+He would go somewhere else, and when I went there, he would have returned to the first place, and so on.
+Until we finally met, back then I didn’t have a smart phone or a data plan.

 I have no complaints about this flight.
 Yes, there was a delay, but it was to my benefit.